-- Debt and equity securities traded on national or international exchanges are valued at the last reported sales price at current exchange rates. - Investments in open-ended mutual funds are based on the funds' current share price. - Investments in partnerships or other alternative investments that are not traded on national or international exchanges are valued at the last reported share value.
+- Money market, debt, and equity securities traded on national or international exchanges are valued at the last reported sales price at current exchange rates. - Investments in open-ended mutual funds are based on the funds' current share price. - Investments in partnerships or other alternative investments that are not traded on national or international exchanges are valued at the last reported share value.

-Investment gains and losses arising from increases and decreases in the current market values from the beginning of the year to the end of the year, and investment gains and losses arising from the sale or maturity of investments are reported as a net appreciation (depreciation) in fair value of investments in the Statement of Changes in Fiduciary Net Position.
+Investment gains and losses arising from increases and decreases in the current market values from the beginning of the year to the end of the year, and investment gains and losses arising from the sale or maturity of investments are reported as net appreciation (depreciation) in fair value of investments in the statement of changes in fiduciary net position.

-NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES - CONTINUED
+NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES - CONTINUED ADMINISTRATIVE COSTS

-ADMINISTRATIVE COSTS

 Administrative costs are paid by the Plan.
-A percentage of actuarial and annual audit fees are reimbursed by the City and included in other income on the Statement of Changes in Fiduciary Net Position.
+A percentage of actuarial and annual audit fees are reimbursed by the City and included in other income on the statement of changes in fiduciary net position.